Why You Need a 360-Degree Customer View for Banking

 How well do you understand your banking customers?
 Can you predict what they will need next?

 There’s no better time to reevaluate whether your business is meeting its full potential, and often that potential is defined by your approach to collecting, aggregating, analyzing, and acting upon your data.
 Do you know where your customer data lives?
 What will that data tell you about your customer’s needs now and into the future?

 What does a 360-degree customer view for banking look like?

 Simply put, a “360-degree view” means a deeper understanding of what your customers are doing with their money.
 It means having easier access to your customers’ financial data so you can in turn serve them better.

-“Having a 360-degree customer view means understanding the full potential value of your relationship with the customer,” Alex Fan, Vice President of Financial Services at Saxony Partners said.
+“Having a 360-degree customer view means understanding the full potential value of your relationship with the customer,” said Michael Martin with Saxony Partners’ Financial Services practice.